 Cohort analysis means tracking each group of customers that signed up together and watching how they behave over time.
 The March 2024 cohort has different characteristics than the September 2023 cohort.
 Maybe you changed pricing.
 Maybe you targeted a different segment.
 Maybe your product improved.
 All of that shows up in cohort retention curves.

 Build a cohort retention table showing every signup month and their retention at month 1, 3, 6, 12, 24.
-You’ll immediately see patterns.
+You’ll immediately see patterns, and SaaS cohort analysis becomes the lens through which you understand real customer behavior.
+Analyzing cohort retention metrics and churn patterns across different cohorts helps you identify which customer segments are at higher risk of attrition and informs targeted retention strategies.
 Maybe there’s a spike in churn at month 4 for most cohorts (onboarding problem).
 Maybe newer cohorts retain worse than older ones (product-market fit is degrading).
 Maybe there was a shift in month 18 where retention improved (you fixed something important).

-We worked with a company that couldn’t understand why their churn was creeping up despite improving their product.
+We worked with a company that couldn’t understand why their churn was creeping up despite improving their product, even though leadership believed they had strong SaaS gross retention overall.
 Cohort analysis revealed the answer: customers acquired through paid channels churned at 2x the rate of customers from organic channels.
 As they’d scaled paid acquisition, they’d brought in worse-fit customers who looked the same initially but had much higher long-term churn.
 They adjusted targeting and improved paid channel churn by 40%.

 Cohorts also show you the shape of your retention curve.
 Most SaaS products have high early churn in months 1-3 as bad-fit customers self-select out, then flattening retention after month 6 once customers are onboarded and getting value.
 If your curve doesn’t flatten, you have ongoing product or value issues.
 If it has secondary churn spikes at specific months, something in the customer journey is broken.